A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis

 \subsection{Multi-Scale Temporal Patching}

-Considering the importance of multi-level sub-series level modeling for time series analysis, we introduce \emph{multi-scale temporal patching} in \shortname{} such that different layers can focus on different sub-series level features.
+Considering the importance of multi-scale sub-series modeling for time series analysis, we introduce \emph{multi-scale temporal patching} in \shortname{} such that different layers can focus on different sub-series features.
 Each layer of \shortname{} has a predefined patch size $p_i$, which is a hyperparameter to be determined or tuned for specific datasets.

 We depict the patching process in Figure \ref{fig:patching}.
 To transform an input time series with $C$ channels and $L$ time steps into patches with patch size $p$, we first pad the time series with zeros at the beginning of the time series to ensure the length is divisible by $p$, and then segment the time series along the temporal dimension into non-overlapping patches with stride $p$.
 We then permute the data to create a new dimension for the patches, resulting in a high dimensional tensor of $C\times L'\times p$, where $L'=\lceil L/p\rceil$